fernandolobato/ecc_linkable_ring_signatures/README.md

 Minimalistic implementation of a [linkable spontaneously anonymous group (LSAG) signature scheme](https://eprint.iacr.org/2004/027.pdf) with python over elliptic curves.

+With this package you can perform a ring signature over a set of public key without revealing which corresponding private key to one of the public keys in the set generated the signature.

 This implementation serves as a proof of concept.
 DO NOT TRY TO USE THIS FOR ANY REAL USE CASE.
 THIS HAS NOT BEEN TESTED EXTERNALLY.

-TODO:
-    The scheme requires to hash into an elliptic curve.
-This has not yet been implemented.
-Currently the scheme only multiplies the hash of the string being hashed by the EC generator.

-Sing and verify a message:
+Sign and verify a message:

 ```python

 from linkable_ring_signature import ring_signature, verify_ring_signature

 from ecdsa.util import randrange